RELIGIOUS EDUCATION

 Collective Worship

-Collective worship provides us with the opportunity to build the spiritual and moral life of the school and the individuals within it.
+Collective Worship at Catherine Infant School provides us with the opportunity to build the spiritual and moral life of the school and the individuals within it.
 Through worship we aim to offer pupils a spiritual dimension to their lives and relationships.

-We have been granted the Determination by Standing Advisory Council for Religious Education (SACRE).
+Catherine infant school is awarded with the Determination by Standing Advisory Council for Religious Education (SACRE)

-Collective worship is a daily requirement and takes place every day at our school.
-There is a weekly theme on collective worship which pupils are introduced to on Monday through a moral story, some related to a religion and fables.
-Pupils reflect on this theme throughout the week with the help of reflection questions.
-Pupils take part in ‘Time for reflection’ daily.
-During this time, pupils reflect on a question or they pray to their God if they wish to.
+Collective worship is a daily requirement and takes place every day at Catherine infant school.
+There is a weekly theme on collective worship which the children are introduced to on Monday through a moral story, some related to a religion some are fables.
+The children reflect on this theme throughout the week with the help of reflection questions.
+Every day the children take part in ‘Time for reflection’, during this time the children reflect on a question or they pray to their God if they wish to.
 Time for reflection takes place twice within the classroom and three times during assembly.

 RELIGIOUS EDUCATION CURRICULUM OVERVIEW